mistydemeo/vox_explainer_history/article.md

 Is it safe to travel?
 Is this going to become a pandemic?
 How will the outbreak end?

-By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Feb 27, 2020, 6:53am EST
+By Julia Belluz @juliaoftoronto julia.belluz@voxmedia.com  Updated Mar 3, 2020, 1:57pm EST

 The coronavirus outbreak, centered in China, keeps evolving at a dizzying speed.
 With the case toll rising steeply (reaching over 82,000 on February 27), face masks flying off store shelves, and businesses, cruise ships, and entire cities upended by the virus, it’s no wonder questions and fears are swirling about Covid-19, as the disease is known.